 WORK LOCATION

-The Contractor is required to perform all services under this Agreement onsite at the state facility in Sacramento, CA. The CWS-NS Project is located at 744 P Street, Sacramento, CA 95814.
+The Contractor is required to perform all services under this Agreement onsite at the state facility in Sacramento, CA. The CWS-NS Project is located at 2870 Gateway Oaks Drive, Sacramento, CA 95833.

 COST

 The total cost of this Agreement is <to be completed at contract award>.
 The costs associated with each Fiscal Year are approximate and may be redirected between fiscal years without the requirement of a Contract amendment.